salemove/freddy/README.md

 * Use Freddy to deliver and respond to messages:

-        Freddy.new(use_distinct_connection = false, logger = Freddy.logger)
+        freddy = Freddy.new(logger = Freddy.logger)

-    * if *use\_distinct\_connection* is set to true, then this Freddy instance will internally use a distinct tcp connection, response queue and timeout checking thread, otherwise global components are reused.
+    * by default the Freddy instance will reuse connections and queues for messaging, if you want to use a distinct tcp connection, response queue and timeout checking thread, then use

+            freddy.use_distinct_connection

 * Deliver messages: